cytopia/devilbox/docs/autostart/custom-scripts-per-php-version.rst

 .. code-block:: bash

-   # Navigate to starup dir of PHP 7.1
+   # Navigate to startup dir of PHP 7.1
    host> cd path/to/devilbox/cfg/php-startup-7.1

    # Create an .sh file